Galvin Green Armstrong Jacket Review

 Importantly the Armstrong is as feature-packed as it gets when talking about the best waterproof golf jackets on the market.
 It feels like Galvin Green has truly thought about every little detail here with features like the partially elastic cuffs, chest width adjustment, repositioned side seam for optimum comfort and freedom of movement and water repellent zip fastenings.
 There is also an elasticated drawstring at the hem and the fabrics used are Bluesign approved which means harmful substances have been removed from the manufacturing process.

-The new iteration for 2023 comes in six size and color options that create a modern look without going over the top.
+The latest iteration for 2024 comes in six size and color options that create a modern look without going over the top.
 The graphics really stand out but we think the jacket can be used off the course as well which is a huge plus point.
 For us, it’s up there as one of the best-looking golf rain jackets around, so you’ll look and feel like a million dollars strolling the fairways, even when the heavens open.

 Overall, Galvin Green continues to manufacture some of the best waterproof jackets and products in the game thanks to continued evolution and implementation of cutting-edge technology.
 The Armstrong reveals this and is a model to consider if you are seeking to protect yourself from Mother Nature this year.